kubevirt/user-guide/docs/network/interfaces_and_networks.md

 ### sriov

-In `sriov` mode, SR-IOV Virtual Functions' PCI devices are directly exposed to virtual machines.
+In `sriov` core network binding, SR-IOV Virtual Functions' PCI devices are directly exposed to virtual machines.
 [SR-IOV device
 plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin) and [CNI](https://github.com/k8snetworkplumbingwg/sriov-cni) can be used to manage SR-IOV devices in kubernetes, making them available for kubevirt to consume.
 The device is passed through into the guest operating system as a [host